tauri-apps/tauri-action/README.md

       with:
         tagName: app-v__VERSION__
         releaseName: "App v__VERSION__"
-        body: "See the assets to download this version and install."
+        releaseBody: "See the assets to download this version and install."
-        draft: true
+        releaseDraft: true
         prerelease: false
 ```